 A Bowling team may travel out of state to compete in contests in states or provinces in Canada that are contiguous to Ohio regardless of distance.
 This would include the states of Indiana, Kentucky, Michigan, Pennsylvania and West Virginia and the province of Ontario in Canada.
 A team may travel out of state one-time per season to a state or province not contiguous to Ohio, with OHSAA approval.
-Teams may not travel out of state only to practice.
 A school must fill out the Travel to a Non-Bordering State Form HERE on the Bowling webpage to receive approval.